bencres/blog/README.md

 ## Structure

-Each post has a dedicated folder with its relevant code inside.
+Each post has a dedicated folder with its relevant code and files inside.

 ## Usage of Materials